blackmann/blackmann.github.io_2022-23/blog/2022-05-11-remote-work.md

 ## 2020

 This is when I went full-time freelancing.
-I was on a stable gig that lasted almost a year and also picked up couple of other short term gigs.
+I was on a stable gig that lasted almost a year and also picked up a couple of other short term gigs.
 Most of the time during this period I was shuffling through at most 2 gigs at the same time.
 Without revealing any specifics, I was basically doing fine financially, but I was hurting mentally.